Ukrainian president says defense is at a 'turning point'

 In other developments:

-—U.S. intelligence officials have concluded that Russian President Vladimir Putin is being misinformed by his advisers about the poor performance of his military in Ukraine because they are too afraid to tell him the truth.

-—The German government said it received assurances from Russia that European companies won’t have to pay for Russian gas in rubles.
-That prospect had raised fears that Russia could cut them off.
-Also, Poland announced steps to end all Russian oil imports by the end of the year.

-— The U.N. is looking into allegations that some residents of the besieged and shattered southern city of Mariupol have been forcibly taken to areas controlled by Russian forces or to Russia itself.
+— The U.N. is looking into allegations some residents of the besieged and shattered southern city of Mariupol were forcibly taken to areas controlled by Russian forces or to Russia itself.

-At a round of talks held Tuesday in Istanbul, the faint outlines of a possible peace agreement seemed to emerge when the Ukrainian delegation offered a framework under which the country would declare itself neutral — dropping its bid to join NATO, as Moscow has long demanded — in return for security guarantees from a group of other nations.

-But skepticism of statements from Russia by Zelenskyy and others seemed well-founded.
+— Germany said Russia had reassured it European companies won’t have to pay for Russian gas in rubles, a prospect that raised fears Russia could cut off supplies.
+Also, Poland said it would end Russian oil imports by the year’s end.

 Karmanau reported from Lviv, Ukraine.
 Associated Press journalists around the world contributed to this report.